bruce/huescene/README.md

 # huescene

+For use with Philips Hue lights.

-Define and orchestrate Philips Hue scenes from the commandline.
+Define and orchestrate lighting scenes from the commandline.

 ## Installing it